markhillard/YRSS/README.md

 CORS stands for Cross-Origin Resource Sharing.
 It's a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the resource originated ([Wikipedia](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).

 YRSS bypasses CORS restrictions (if any) by requesting a JSON response at the end of the YQL query (`&format=json`).
-This allows you to grab RSS feed data from any source on the Internet.
+This allows you to grab data from any valid RSS feed on the Internet.

 ## Setup